 Running tests and simulations is part of the process of preventing repeat disasters.
 This is especially important when dealing with cybercrime.
 Running tests on your newly implemented processes will tell you if you have shored up your defenses enough.

-It can be hard to devote time and money to implementing and testing a disaster recovery plan on your own.
+It can be hard to devote time and money to implementing and testing a DRP on your own.
+And finding a solid disaster recovery plan template online is difficult and not the ideal way to go.
 However, this doesn't mean this is something to write off and hope a disaster never happens to you.

 You can save a lot of time and money by using our cloud-based recovery plan at Agisko.
-Let us handle creating your DRP so you can spend more time refining your product and service.
+Let us create your DRP so you can spend more time refining your product and service.